rnoremlas/rvif_package/README.md

 Previous versions: 1.0 and 2.0

-> Version 1: contains the functions "CV_VIF.R" and "RVIF.R"
+> Version 1:

+    Contains the functions "CV_VIF.R" and "RVIF.R"

 > Changes from version 1.0 to 2.0: